 I tailor trainings in Mindfulness-Based Stress Reduction (MBSR), Mindfulness-Based Resilience Training (MBRT) as well as adaptive, therapeutic movement to support individuals, groups and organizations with their intentions for staff health, patient care, wellness and effectiveness while enhancing the organization’s ability to serve their intentions.
 Below are some examples.
 Contact me to discuss how I can serve you, your group, or organization.

-Mindfulness Evening for Physicians and Therapists.
-A chance for the clinicians in my referral network to meet one another, learn more about and practice mindfulness in the manner I train participants in my MBSR and MBRT programs.
+Mindfulness Trainings for Physicians and Therapists.
+Periodically I offer short trainings for the physicians and therapists in my referral network to meet one another, learn more about and practice mindfulness in the manner I train participants in my MBSR and MBRT programs.
 Completion certificate offered for those seeking CEU’s.

 Mindfulness-Based Resilience Training; MBRT for Firefighters.
 Working with Tualatin Valley Fire and Rescue (TVF&R), a large regional agency, I am offering three 8-Week trainings in 2015 & 2016.
 My colleagues at Pacific University are supporting TVF&R’s efforts to track clinical results of the training; stress levels, burnout, resilience, etc. Review the clinical results summary sheet: Clinical Results 2016